varunmittal91/Distributed-Key-Value-Store/README.md

 After the registration is successful, master will send requests to the new peer and wait for ack for vote/commit operation in case of any write/update to the server.<br>

+### Running on cluster
+To Run the project on cluster, samples/deploy.sh can be used.
+The script assumes that the ssh keys have already ben placed and the server can execute a command without a password.<br>
+Also there needs to be a file called hostlist with server addresses/qualified names in it.<br>
+Server supports dynamic registration and more clients can be connected manually at any point of time.

 ### Code Organization
 The code is organized as following